Grenfell

 The great Australian writer and bush poet Henry Lawson was born on the Grenfell goldfields in 1867, or Emu Creek as the tiny settlement was known.
 Grenfell celebrates its famous son at the Henry Lawson Festival of Arts, held every June with writing competitions, poetry performances, live music, rides and market stalls.

 Another fun family event is the annual Grenfell Show, a traditional country agricultural show, held in September.
 Enjoy a picnic in the beautiful gardens of Iandra Castle, a grand heritage-listed homestead open to the public on select days.
-Visit the Grenfell Art Gallery for exhibitions of talented local artists or download a brochure and look out for brightly coloured beauties along the Weddin Bird Trail.
+Visit the Grenfell Art Gallery for exhibitions of talented local artists or download a brochure and look out for brightly coloured beauties along the Weddin Bird Trail

 Iandra Castle, Greenthorpe - Credit: John Mewett

 You’ll be spoiled with local food and wine experiences.
 Tuck into a hearty country pub meal at the Albion Hotel or Railway Hotel.
 For coffee and small bites like pies and cakes, head to Unwind or Spannerman Espresso cafes.
-A little further afield in Cowra, wine and dine among the vines at The Quarry Restaurant, where you can taste local ingredients in seasonal dishes paired with local wines, or book ahead and enjoy a grazing platter and a tasting at Wallington Wines.

 You’ll find plenty of places to stay in Grenfell, from caravan parks and hotels to luxury B&Bs.
-Get back to nature at the Ben Halls campground in the nearby Weddin Mountains or overnight among Victorian elegance at Grenfell Hall.
+Get back to nature at the Ben Halls campground in the nearby Weddin Mountains or overnight among Victorian elegance at Grenfell Hall

 Grenfell is a 4hr 45min drive from Sydney and 2hr 30min from Canberra.
 There are also buses that run to Grenfell from Lithgow in the Blue Mountains.